-WaterNSW has issued red alerts for the Great Darling Anabranch (Silver City Highway) and Lake Menindee.
+WaterNSW has issued red alerts for Lake Menindee.
 The Edward Wakool system also has multiple amber and green alerts in place.
 Numerous BGA amber and green alerts apply to the River Murray between Lake Hume and the SA border, and additional alerts are current across the Menindee Lakes and the lower Darling.
 Further details of the current NSW alert locations can be found on the [WaterNSW website - Algae Alerts page](#).